What Is a Stated Income Loan?

 Personal Loans

 If you cannot qualify for a conventional mortgage, another option is a personal loan.
 If you have a credit score of 660 or higher, you may be able to get a personal loan to help you buy a home.
-These personal loans are usually unsecured and people with good credit scores can get a rate of under 10% in 2023.
+These personal loans are usually unsecured and people with good credit scores can get a rate of under 10% in 2024.
+There are stated income personal loans available to borrowers that have high credit scores.

 When Should You Consider A Stated Income Mortgage?